Pakistan national football team records and statistics: Most appearances

-NB Exact figures of players before 1989 and 1999 are not yet known and yet to be researched.
-This absence of data is notable for long-serving players such as Zafar Iqbal & Muhammad Tariq Hussain, along with many others, who are likely to have accumulated a higher number of caps than currently recorded.
+NB Exact figures of old long-serving players such as Muhammad Umer, Abdul Ghafoor, Abdullah Rahi & Abid Hussain Ghazi, who are likely to have accumulated between 30 and 40 caps, are not yet known and yet to be researched.
 Additionally, player appearances are also missing in the 2000 AFC Asian Cup qualification, two of the 2002 friendly matches against Sri Lanka, and 2006 friendly against Palestine in the primary source and yet to be updated.

 Top goalscorers

-Muhammad Umer is Pakistan's all-time top scorer recorded with 14 goals.
+Muhammad Umer is Pakistan's all-time top scorer with 18 goals.